-Delinquency (days past due) Payments on the exposure are more than 30 days past due Watch list, forbearance or restructuring status Exposure is included on the bank's watch list, is flagged as forborne (as per EBA definition) or has been subject to restructuring due to financial difficulty Low credit risk exemption Only exposures with a 12-month PD exceeding 0.3% are to be considered for SICR assessment
+Events indicative of credit impairment Minimum triggers Change in PD35 Lifetime PD of the exposure on the reporting date exceeds its lifetime PD at initial recognition by more than 200% Absolute PD level 12-month PD of the exposure on the reporting date exceeds 20% Delinquency (days past due) Payments on the exposure are more than 30 days past due Watch list, forbearance or restructuring status Exposure is included on the bank's watch list, is flagged as forborne (as per Article 47b CRR definition) or has been subject to restructuring due to financial difficulty Low credit risk exemption Only exposures with a 12-month PD exceeding 0.3% are to be considered for SICR assessment

-The above triggers for SICR are those described as SICR backstops in Section 2.1.8, meaning their assessment needs to take account of the CPMO decisions on potential requests for rebuttal in line with Section 2.1.8.
-In addition to these triggers, the bank team must consider the following factors33 when assessing SICR:
+The above triggers for SICR are those described as SICR backstops in Section 1.4.3, meaning their assessment needs to take account of the CPMO decisions on potential requests for rebuttal in line with Section 1.4.3.
+In addition to these triggers, the bank team should consider the following factors36 when assessing SICR:

-- cases where individual triggers for credit impairment are hit but are assessed as not warranting credit-impaired status based on the debtor's overall situation; - additional qualitative triggers listed in Commission Regulation (EU) 2016/2067 IFRS 9 B5.5.17.
+- cases where individual triggers for credit impairment are hit but are assessed as not warranting credit-impaired status based on the debtor's overall situation; - additional qualitative triggers listed in Commission Regulation (EU) 2016/2067 IFRS 9, paragraph B5.5.17; - cases where systematic DIV issues related to PD values reported by the bank are observed and where no reasonable work-around could be found: a relative PD increase of more than 5% can be considered as a trigger for SICR (see for example IFRS 9, paragraph BC 5.171); - cases where PD at origination and/or review date are not available: the bank team should treat this as a reclassification trigger and reclassify corresponding cases to stage 2.

-IFRS 9 - B5.5.17
+Box 11 IFRS 9 - B5.5.17